 Gowers Surveyors are specialists in older and historic properties and offer a dedicated Historic Building Survey.
 This service is designed for buildings constructed before 1919 and includes unique properties and designated listed buildings.
-The survey report is as comprehensive as a full RICS Building Survey, but additionally provides specific details about how to look after your character home, helping you to enjoy it for many more years to come.
+Our historic building survey report is as comprehensive as a full RICS Building Survey, but additionally provides specific details about how to look after your character home, helping you to enjoy it for many more years to come.

-The UK housing market largely operates under the principle of ‘buyer beware’, putting the onus on the buyer to find out everything there is to know about the property before contracts are exchanged.
+The UK housing market still largely operates under the principle of ‘buyer beware’, putting the onus on the buyer to find out everything there is to know about the property before contracts are exchanged.
 While the seller must disclose a wide range of information on the Property Information Forms, there may be some hidden defects and issues that aren’t covered, particularly if the property has a long history.

 Without commissioning an independent survey, you are leaving yourself vulnerable to problems that may not be apparent to the untrained eye but may end up costing you thousands in remedial work after you have moved in.